chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_quick_start.md

-# Census Quick start
+# Quick start

 This page provides some examples to get you going with using the Census.
-For more detailed usage please take a look at the [Python tutorials](https://cellxgene-census.readthedocs.io/en/latest/examples.html) or R vignettes (*coming soon*).
+For more detailed usage please take a look at the [Python tutorials](examples.rst) or R vignettes (*coming soon*).

 **Contents**